danr/rawfp-web/automotive.md

 subsystem requires so much of the final system implementation to be in place.

-RAWFP seeks to address this problem space with a domain specific language that faithfully captures the structure and semantics of AUTOSAR on the level of software components (SWCs), including the functional behavior of runnables and their run-time environment (RTE).
+RAW FP seeks to address this problem space with a domain specific language that faithfully captures the structure and semantics of AUTOSAR on the level of software components (SWCs), including the functional behavior of runnables and their run-time environment (RTE).
 Programs in this DSEL can express systems